A Re-evaluation of Early Woodstock Potteries

 Above: Taller mug on the right has long been part of the History Center’s collection.
 It is attributed to Moses Bradley.
 The shorter mug on the left, which is similar in shape and boasts similar band decorations, was recently donated to the History Center by Warren Broderick.
 It is believed that this unusual mug was also done by Bradley or someone working in his shop.
 Photo by Tara Wray.

-While his pottery was said to be quite productive, the only known redware attributed to Bradley are matching brown-glazed earthenware mugs with incised circular bands owned by the Woodstock History Center.
+While his pottery was said to be quite productive, the only known redware pieces attributed to Bradley are matching brown-glazed earthenware mugs with incised circular bands owned by the Woodstock History Center.
 More recently the Center has received the donation of a similar barrel-shaped mug bearing a more reddish lead glaze with manganese blotches.
 Justin Thomas, a noted redware scholar and author, has observed a similarity to mugs produced at the Bayley Pottery in Newburyport, Mass. ca. 1764-1799, surmising that Moses Bradley may have apprenticed at this pottery.

 “A Card” placed in the January 18, 1819, issue of the Vermont Journal reads: